Skip to main content

 To access the OpenRAG application, open a web browser and enter http://localhost:3000 in the address bar.

-Application onboarding gets stuck on Google Chrome
+Application onboarding gets stuck or fails

 Langflow connection issues